Menu Close

 Rest: Being pregnant or looking after a new baby can be tiring, so make sure you get plenty of rest when you can.

 Eat well: Eating healthy food is important for you and your baby.
 Try to eat a variety of foods, including fruits, vegetables and whole grains.
-Do not drink any alcohol or any raw food when pregnant, as this might hurt the baby.
+Do not drink any alcohol or eat any raw food when pregnant, as this might hurt the baby.

 Take time for yourself: It’s important to take some time for yourself, even if it’s just a few minutes each day.
 Try to do something you enjoy, like reading a book or taking a bath, and continue to engage in the hobbies you most enjoy.

-How can I help others?
+how can I help others?

 If someone you know is pregnant or has just had a baby, there are many ways you can support and help them:

-Offer to help: Offer to help with chores, cooking meals or looking after older children so the new parent can rest.
+Offer to help with chores, cooking meals or looking after older children so the new parent can rest.
 The smallest things can make the biggest difference.

-Be understanding: Understand that being pregnant or having a new baby can be overwhelming.
+Understand that being pregnant or having a new baby can be overwhelming.
 Be patient and offer your support without judgement.

-Provide practical support: Offer to run errands, pick up groceries or provide transportation to appointments.
+Offer to run errands, pick up groceries or provide transportation to appointments.
 Any small tasks that you can ease the burden of new parents.

 support